hyeshik/tailseeker/README.md

  * pip3 install -r requirements.txt

-## Tailseeker/Tailor package
+## Tailseeker package

-Copyright (c) 2013-2015 Institute for Basic Science
+Copyright (c) 2013-2016 Institute for Basic Science

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),